 Obstetrics and Gynecology, 6 Weeks

 Students will be assigned primarily obstetrical and, occasionally, gynecological patients for evaluation.
 Participation in normal newborn deliveries will be stressed.
 Introduction to the newborn nursery and neonatal ICU will be encouraged.
 As time permits, students will follow patients through completion of their delivery and treatment.

 Psychiatry, 6 Weeks

-Students build upon classroom knowledge gained during the first and second years.
-The majority of the rotation features treatment of psychiatric patients in the inpatient setting.
-The resources available for care of psychiatric patients are presented.
-Skill in the evaluation and diagnosis of the psychiatric patients is developed through direct patient interviews and didactic sessions.
+This clerkship builds upon classroom knowledge developed during the first and second years of the medical sciences.
+Treatment of psychiatric patients in the in-patient setting comprises the majority of the rotation.
+Resources available for care of psychiatric patients are presented.
+Skill in the evaluation and diagnosis of the psychiatric patient is developed through direct patient interviews and didactic sessions.

 Application Fee: $100 (non-refundable)

 A one-time enrollment reservation fee in the amount of $1,000 is payable to AUC by the date specified in the acceptance letter to secure a place in class.
 At registration, $1,000 of the enrollment reservation fee will be applied to the cost of tuition for students who matriculate to AUC.

 TUITION PER SEMESTER TABLE GOES HERE (INFORMATION IN SCREENSHOT BELOW):

 AUC reserves the right to change its tuition and fees at any time, without prior notice.
 All tuition and fees are in US dollars.
 Acceptable forms of payment include personal check, bank check or money order.